My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Watching the sun set together forever, till the end of time A sweet moment together (Cramond Beach)

-Final photo: Watching the sun set together — today, tomorrow, and every day, till the day we die.
+Final photo: Watching the sunset together — today, tomorrow, and every day, for the rest of our lives

-(All clothes and accessories from our wardrobe.
+(All clothes and accessories from ourselves.
 Photography partially sponsored by Orange Lemur.
 Check out more of their portfolio and photography services at OrangeLemur.com!)

 My Thoughts Post-Shoot